w3f/Grants-Program/Chess-On-Chain.md

 At its core, ChessonChain provides a platform for players to participate in online chess games, tournaments, and events.
 The platform records and stores every move and game played on the network, providing an immutable and transparent record of game results.
 This creates a reliable source of game data for analysis and improvement.

 One of the unique features of ChessonChain is its Play 2 Earn model, which incentivizes players to participate in the platform and strive for excellence.
-By earning rewards in the form of in-game tokens and NFTs, players are motivated to continue playing and improving their skills.
+By earning rewards in the form of in-game tokens and NFTs(this is not directed at a token sale ), players are motivated to continue playing and improving their skills.
 This creates a vibrant and growing community of chess enthusiasts, who are passionate about the game and its possibilities.

-ChessonChain also features a multichain architecture, which enables it to interact with other blockchain networks, users can authenticate with their desired blockchain (For now Stacks , Solana ,Near ,Eth ), play earn  Checkmate  NFTs that are  equated to the substrate token of the chess chain (CHS Token)  .
+ChessonChain also features a multichain architecture, which enables it to interact with other blockchain networks, users can authenticate with their desired blockchain (For now Stacks , Solana ,Near ,Eth , polkadot ), play earn  Checkmate  NFTs that are  equated to the substrate token of ChessOnchain  .
 This creates new opportunities for players to earn rewards and participate in a vibrant and growing economy around the game.

 Overall, ChessonChain provides a secure, scalable, and decentralized platform for chess enthusiasts to participate in online chess games and tournaments, learn from their experiences, and earn rewards for their efforts.
 By leveraging the unique advantages of blockchain technology, ChessonChain is expanding the possibilities for chess as a game and as a community.